DavidLeeR/Portfolio/Ethereum Blockchain Development/README.md

-## This folder holds my projects developed for the on the Ethereum Blockchain
+## This folder holds my projects developed for the Ethereum Blockchain

 **All code contained in this repository was written by David Lee Ramirez**